danmolloy/fio-kelly/README.md

 - NextJS 14
 - TypeScript
 - Tailwind CSS
-- Formik, Yup and Nodemailer
+- Formik, Yup and AWS SES
-- Jest & React Testing Library
+- Jest & React Testing Library and Sentry
-- React Spring & React Scroll
+- React Spring, React Scroll and Motion
+- ESLint and Prettier

 ## Testing
 Unit tests with Jest and React Testing Library achieve a high code coverage threshold (86.31%), focusing on maintaining a consistent UI and critical logic.
 An array of Jest matchers (e.g., .toBe, .toEqual, .toBeInTheDocument) are leveraged for effective assertions.
 Predictable UI output is maintained with snapshot tests for all components.
 Test suites are regularly reviewed to ensure failures are swiftly captured, and the site continues to be manually tested across a variety of screen sizes.
+In addition, Sentry is used to monitor errors to ensure they are caught and resolved quickly.

 ## Accessibility
 The site has been created with the aim of an inclusive experience for all users.
 It is continually tested and improved to adhere to Web Content Accessibility Guidelines (WCAG) 2.0 conformance standards, levering tools such as Google Lighthouse (scoring 100/100), ESLint (including `eslint-plugin-jsx-a11y` extension) and Chrome DevTools.